 The Designer's AutoCheck property can be used to determine whether the check status of the check boxes is toggled automatically when a menu line is clicked.
 The events provide the current, i.e. the toggled check state.

-If a menu item is clicked, the MenuItemSelected event is
+If a menu item is clicked, the MenuItemSelected event is triggered.

-if AutoCheck is set.
+AutoCheck is set.

 In order to save extensive if... else if... else blocks, the click events for the first five menu items are available as separate events.
 MenuItemSelected is triggered before MenuItem<x>Selected.